-FREE copies of the Challenges and Choices teacher resource, and student workbooks, will be sent to you and your school upon completion of this workshop.
+FREE copies of the Challenges and Choices teacher resource, student workbooks and assessment tasks will be sent to you and your school upon completion of this workshop.

 The workshop is free, lunch is provided and certificates of participation will be issued on completion.
 SDERA will also cover the cost of teacher relief.